Super Donkey Kong 99

 The boss of this world is Very Gnawty, who simply jumps back and forth on the spot within a narrow corridor.
 The player simply has to jump on him when he lands to damage him.

 |The third world bases itself off the factory levels from the first Donkey Kong Country game, and the music is loosely based on the melody for "Life in the Mines" from the same game.
 This world's main gimmick are platforms suspended above bottomless pits that shrink and grow, so the player must take care when crossing them.

 The boss of this world is Master Necky Snr., who appears on the left and right sides of the arena to shoot coconuts at the player, and must be jumped on in order to be defeated.
-This boss is unbeatable on certain emulators due to Necky becoming an invincible hazard after one or two hits, thus a Pro Action Replay code is required to beat him on such emulators.
+This boss is unbeatable on certain emulators due to Necky becoming an invincible hazard after one or two hits, thus an Action Replay code is required to beat him on such emulators.

 |The fourth world gets its aesthetics from the first game's temple levels, and is accompanied by unknown music.
 The floors of the temple are very uneven and slopey, and vertically-moving platforms are placed above pits.

 The boss of this world is Really Gnawty, who employs the exact same strategy as his green-coloured counterpart from the second world, only in a more open space.
 The strategy to beat him is also the same.